-Kevin Fetherston is a member of the firm’s Litigation and Risk Management Practice Group.
-He focuses his practice on general tort litigation, business and commercial litigation, and professional liability litigation.
+Kevin Fetherston is a shareholder in the firm’s Litigation and Risk Management Practice Group.
+He focuses his practice on professional liability litigation, commercial and business litigation, insurance coverage, and general tort litigation.
 Kevin has extensive experience litigating complex cases and appeals in both state and federal courts.

-He is a member of the State Bar of Wisconsin and the Milwaukee Young Lawyers Association.
+He is a member of the State Bar of Wisconsin and the Milwaukee Bar Association.

-- Assisted in several attorney disciplinary cases and petitions for reinstatement to the Wisconsin bar.
+- defending lawyers in disciplinary cases and seeking reinstatement to the Wisconsin bar.